ATPL Integrated: a sign of excellence in pilot training

 Today, only a small percentage of flying schools in Europe have the necessary standards to teach the ATP Integrated course and the level of training required is very high to be granted certification by the European Aviation Authority, EASA.

-Flying students who have completed an ATP Integrated course graduate with a superior level of training and airlines are beginning to favor them over ATP Modular graduates.
-This is mainly due to the fact that ATP Integrated students train under a much more controlled environment and are proving to have much better technical and non-technical skills in simulator evaluation during airline recruitment process.
+Flying students who have completed an ATP Integrated course graduate with a superior level of training and airlines favor them over ATP Modular graduates.
+This is mainly because ATPL Integrated students train under a much more controlled environment and are proving to have much better technical and soft skills in simulator evaluation during airline recruitment process.

-The main advantage of ATP Integrated training is that a student enters an intensive course of study within a dedicated and well-equipped training facility, surrounded by like-minded students.
-What’s more, if your goal is to take your first flying role with a flagship company like British Airways, they will only employ low-hour graduates who have come through the ATP Integrated route.
+The main advantage of ATPL Integrated training is that a student enters an intensive course of study within a dedicated and well-equipped training facility, surrounded by like-minded students.
+What’s more, if your goal is to take your first flying role with a flagship company, they will only employ low-hour graduates who have come through the ATPL Integrated route.

-Modular ATP courses usually take more than 24 months and after each module (PPL, Instrument Rating, Multi-Engine, CPL etc) students a required to complete a flight test and a series of theoretical exams.
-This of course delays progress and training is delayed even more if the flying school is anywhere in Europe north of the Pyrenees where, due to weather conditions, flying is reduced practically to nil in winter.
+Modular ATPL courses usually take more than 24 months and after each module (PPL, Instrument Rating, Multi-Engine, CPL etc) students a required to complete a flight skill tests and a series of theoretical exams.
+This of course delays progress and training is delayed even more if the flying school is anywhere north of the Pyrenees where, due to weather conditions, flying is reduced practically to nil during winter.